-I: Interview, R: Reference, A: Application Form Characteristics Essential Desirable Evidence Qualifications Qualified Teacher or ECT Graduate Evidence of continuous professional development А Willingness to undertake further professional development ı Experience and Knowledge Have a secure knowledge of specialist curriculum areas Knowledge of core teaching standards & practical application R, I Successful teaching experience R, I Vision and Values Commitment to deliver the very best educational experience for all children and young people.
-Willingness to make a positive contribution to wider life in school A, I Commitment to safeguarding and protecting children and young people R, I Skills Ability to deliver well planned and stimulating lessons across the curriculum and ability range A, R, I Knowledge and understanding of effective behaviour management strategies and the ability to put these into practice A, R, I High expectations of pupils to do their very best, make significant progress & become independent learners R, I Well organised and good communication skills A, I Ability to establish sound professional relationships with children, colleagues, parents and community R, I Ability to analyse data effectively and use data to set clear, challenging targets R, I, A Competency in ICT and ability to use ICT across the curriculum A, R, I Equality Commitment to inclusion and diversity A, I
+i.
+Interview, R. Reference, A. Application Fo Characteristics Essential Desirable Evidence Qualifications Qualified Teacher or ECT Graduate Evidence of continuous professional development A Willingness to undertake further professional development 1 Experience and Knowledge Have a secure knowledge of specialist curriculum areas Knowledge of core teaching standards & practical application within a special school R, I Successful teaching experience R, I Vision and Values Commitment to deliver the very best educational experience for all children and young people.
+Willingness to make a positive contribution to wider life in school A, I Commitment to safeguarding and protecting children and young people R, I Skills Ability to deliver well planned and stimulating lessons across the curriculum and ability range Skilled in the use of teaching strategies for pupils with learning difficulties and/ or autism.
+A, R, I Skilled in the use of behaviour management strategies and experienced in putting these into practice A, R, I High expectations of pupils to do their very best, make significant progress & become independent learners R, I Well organised and good communication skills A, I Ability to establish sound professional relationships with children, colleagues, parents and community R, I Ability to analyse data effectively and use data to set clear, challenging targets R, I, A Competency in ICT and ability to use ICT across the curriculum A, R, I Equality Commitment to inclusion and diversity A, I